pedrorambo/securicator/README.md

 In a public WhatsaApp partial benchmark, there was a RAM ratio of ~15KB per socket.

+After implementing it, and benchmarking, a huge improvement in RAM usage was noted when dynamically allocating buffers.

+# Benchmarking the relay server

+In this repository, there's a project `benchmark`, which simulate clients exchanging simple messages.
+The mais purpose of this benchmark is to test the maximum number of simultaneous clients, and not bandwidth.

+When running, it connects new clients, each sending ~2500 bytes every 1 second.
+As a benchmark, it records the maximum amount of simultaneous connected users.

+A better benchmark would be to also receive the packets, and calculate the latency to deliver these packets.

+I recommend to monitor the system resources while running the benchmark using `htop` for CPU and RAM, and `iftop` for network throughput.

+## Early results

+Using the AWS `t3.medium` instance type, with 2vCPU, 4GB RAM, and no CPU credits left, it made 16158 simultaneous clients.

+Using the AWS `c7i.4xlarge` instance type, with 16vCPU, 32GB RAM, it made 28000 simultaneous clients.
+The RAM usage was only 700MB, the CPU usage was 20% in all 16 cores, and the network throughput reached 500Mbps receiving.
+The bottleneck in this scenario was the machine running the benchmark, which started getting `cannot assign requested address` errors, and I didn't investigate the problem.
+Considering the 20% CPU usage, and the connections, a linear projection can be made to estimate the capacity of 140000 active clients in this machine.

 # Keeping a connection always active

 It's not that easy to keep a TCP connection always active, when the user change networks, is unstable, or suspend the OS.